ncatlab/nlab-content/pages/17138.md

 1. shrinking the other end of the cylinder to the point.

-Accoringly the [[suspension]] of a topological space is the result of shrinking both ends of the cylinder on the object two the point.
+Accordingly the [[suspension]] of a topological space is the result of shrinking both ends of the cylinder on the object two the point.
 This is homeomoprhic to attaching two copies of the cone on the space at the base of the cone.

 (graphics taken from [Muro 10](http://personal.us.es/fmuro/praha.pdf))